 Remembering Pearl Harbor

-2021 marks the 80th anniversary of the attack on Pearl Harbor, which claimed the lives of 2,335 military service members and 68 civilians on Dec.
-7, 1941.
-National Pearl Harbor Remembrance Day — which was first established in 1994 — keeps the memory of those who were killed alive for generations to come.
+December 7, 2023, marks the 82nd anniversary of the attack on Pearl Harbor, which claimed the lives of 2,335 military service members and 68 civilians.
+National Pearl Harbor Remembrance Day — which was first established in 1994 — keeps the memory of those who passed away alive for generations to come.

 Each year, a wide variety of celebrations are held to commemorate the attack and honor those who served.
 This includes an annual ceremony at the Pearl Harbor National Memorial that surviving World War II veterans and their families attend.

-Whether you served or are a grateful civilian, it’s important to remember Pearl Harbor and honor everyone who served their country.
-Thankfully, there are plenty of ways to remember this year.
+Whether you are a veteran or a civilian, it’s important to remember Pearl Harbor, and there are plenty of ways to honor the memory of those who served this year.

 Pearl Harbor & Veterans With Mesothelioma

-Frank Curre was just 18 years old when Pearl Harbor changed his life forever.
+One service member, Frank Curre, was just 18 years old when Pearl Harbor changed his life forever.
 Serving aboard the USS Tennessee, he witnessed the horror and destruction firsthand.

 On Dec.
 7, 2011 — the 70th anniversary of the attack — Frank died of mesothelioma.
-Thankfully, Frank was able to help his family by filing a mesothelioma lawsuit before he passed.
+Thankfully, Frank was able to help his family by filing a mesothelioma lawsuit before he passed, allowing them to receive financial compensation for medical bills and other expenses.

 How to Observe National Pearl Harbor Remembrance Day